CM2S/piglot/docs/source/crate_solver_fitting/description.md

 A fitting example is included to demonstrate how to use `piglot` with the clustering-based reduced-order model [`CRATE`](https://github.com/bessagroup/CRATE) solver.

-A 2D plane-strain infinitesimal strains simulation of a 2-phase heterogeneous material characterized by randomly distributed circular particles (volume fraction = 30%) embedded in a matrix (volume fraction = 70%), is subjected to a uniaxial tension macro-scale strain monotonic loading path prescribed in 50 load increments, and given by
+A 2D plane-strain infinitesimal strains simulation of a 2-phase heterogeneous material characterized by randomly distributed circular particles (volume fraction = 30%) embedded in a matrix (volume fraction = 70%), is subjected to a uniaxial tension macro-scale strain monotonic loading path prescribed in 50 load increments, and given by $\boldsymbol{\varepsilon}_{xx}=0.02$.

-$
-\boldsymbol{\varepsilon}=\begin{bmatrix}
-0.02&0&0\\
-0&0&0\\
-0&0&0
-\end{bmatrix}\,.
-$

 The matrix material phase constitutive behavior is governed by the von Mises isotropic elasto-plastic constitutive model with isotropic hardening, whereas the particle's material phase is governed by the isotropic linear elastic constitutive model.